Back to school savings ideas on a single parent budget!

 To get you headed in the right direction, we’ve put together a list of money-saving ideas and tips that might just help to ease at least some of the financial pain…

-#1 Money Saving Tip - plan ahead!
-Put away a little bit of money each week for next year to create your own Schoolkids Bonus now that this payment is being removal by the government after 2016's two payments - read the latest including dates and amounts of the 2016 Schoolkids Bonus here
+#1 Money Saving Tip – plan ahead!
+Put away a little bit of money each week for next year to create your own Schoolkids Bonus now that this payment is being removal by the government in 2016 – read the latest about the Schoolkids Bonus here

 As all savvy single parents should, check out the discount department stores first.
 Give the newsagents and fashionable colour-code stationery stores a big miss – and whatever you do, don’t take the kids with you if you can possibly avoid it.
 They’ll almost certainly talk you into the expensive brands!